 A fantastic choice for diversity and varying landscapes, this trail skirts around the majority of the North Yorkshire Moors national park.
 Because it’s almost a loop, the Cleveland Way allows walkers to experience a lot of different sights and scenes within a relatively compact area, offering views of moorland along with plenty of dramatic coastlines.

 The route goes between the Yorkshire towns of Helmsley and Filey.
 You’ll pass through fishing villages, castles, abbeys, and prairies, perfect if you’re interested in the history and heritage of ancient and archaic sites.
 Depending on when you tackle the walk, the heather on the moors of this trek can make for surprisingly spectacular views.

 This one isn’t too challenging, so it’s another good option for those seeking something less intense.

 The vast majority of this trek hugs the western side of the Cotswolds Area of Natural Beauty.
-The route goes from the small market town of Chipping Campden to Bath, a beautiful city of enormous Roman significance.
+The Cotswold Way goes from the small market town of Chipping Campden to Bath, a beautiful city of enormous Roman significance.